lupintoro/hiddenLite/README.md

 **2) Write records to output database(s):**

         ````bash
-        sqlite_parser.py --config /path/to/config_file(s)_OR_directory_of_files --input /path/to/database_file(s)_OR_directory_of_files --linked True/False (True by default) --single_column True/False (False by default) --keyword example (not required) --output /path/to/output/folder
+        sqlite_parser.py [-c config_file(s)_or_directory_path] [-i database_file(s)_or_directory_path] [-l True/False (default True)] [-s True/False (default False)] [-k keyword (not required)] [-o output.db_path]
         ````

---config: provide every config.json file or a directory of config.json files that was/were created at step 1)
+-c: provide every config.json file or a directory of config.json files that was/were created at step 1)

---input: provide all file(s) or directory of interest to parse (e.g. WAL/journal files, many databases with same schema, a directory with files that have the same schema or with any sort of files)
+-i: provide all file(s) or directory of interest to parse (e.g. WAL/journal files, many databases with same schema, a directory with any sort of files)

---linked: parse only files that are linked to the database used to create config.json file (True) or all sort of files (False)
+-l: parse only files that are linked to the database used to create config.json file (True) or all files provided (False)

---single_column: parse overwritten records from 1-column tables (True) or not (False) (if True, slows down parsing.
-Non-overwritten records (scenario 0) from 1-column tables are still parserd)
+-s: parse overwritten records from 1-column tables (True, slows down parsing) or not (False) (if False, non-overwritten records from 1-column tables are still parsed)

---keyword: only parses records containing the keyword (case sensitive keyword searching, e.g. http)
+-k: only parses records containing the keyword
+(case sensitive keyword searching, e.g. http)

---output: path to store output.db file(s)
+-o: path to store output.db file(s)

 Examples:

-    sqlite_parser.py --config config_mmssms.db --input mmssms.db --single_column True --keyword SMS --output ./
+    sqlite_parser.py -c config_mmssms.json -i mmssms.db -s True -k SMS -o ./
-    (here input file is already linked to initial database)
+    (here input file is already linked to initial database) (here only records with keyword "SMS" will be parsed)

-    sqlite_parser.py --config config_mmssms.db --input mmssms.db mmssms.db-journal mmssms.db-wal --keyword sms --output ./
+    sqlite_parser.py -c config_mmssms.json -i mmssms.db mmssms.db-journal mmssms.db-wal -k sms -o ./
     (here input files are already linked to initial database)

+    sqlite_parser.py -c config_history.json -i history.db -s True -k http -o ./
+    (here overwritten records from 1-column tables will also be parsed (-s True) which slows down parsing) (here only records with keyword "http" will be parsed)

-    sqlite_parser.py --config config_mmssms.db config_snap.db --input directory --linked False --output ./
+    sqlite_parser.py -c config_mmssms.json config_snap.json -i directory -l False -o ./
-    (here parsing will be done in all files in the directory)
+    (here parsing will be done for all files in the directory (-l False))

-    sqlite_parser.py --config directory1 --input directory2 --output ./
+    sqlite_parser.py -c directory1 -i directory2 -o ./
-    (directory1 contains config.json files of interest --> can contain other files) (directory2 contains files linked with the initial database)
+    (directory1 contains config.json files of interest (can contain other files)) (directory2 contains files linked (-l default True) with initial databases used to create config.json files)